 Gather the ingredients.

+Heat the butter in a large, heavy skillet or sauté pan over medium heat.
 Add the mushrooms and onions and cook until tender and lightly browned, about 8 minutes.

 Stir the flour into the pan.
 Cook, stirring, for 1 to 2 minutes.

-Bake for 25 to 30 minutes, or until hot and bubbly.
+Bake for 25 to 30 minutes or until hot and bubbly.

 - Other cooked vegetables may be used along with the potatoes.
-Add 1/2 cup or more of diced cooked rutabaga or carrots either in place of or in addition to the mushrooms.
+Add 1/2 cup or more of diced, cooked rutabaga or carrots either in place of or in addition to the mushrooms.